-Established by Whole Foods Market in 2011, the company covers Whole Kids Foundation's operational costs, allowing 100 percent of every dollar donated to directly support schools, including the Garden Grant Program.
+Established by Whole Foods Market in 2011, the company covers Whole Kids's operational costs, allowing 100 percent of every dollar donated to directly support schools, including the Garden Grant Program.

-For more information on Whole Kids Foundation Garden Grants and how to apply, visit wholekidsfoundation.org.
-Additionally, those interested can also sign up for the Whole Kids Foundation newsletter to get up-to-date information on all of the foundation's initiatives.
+For more information on Whole Kids Garden Grants and how to apply, visit wholekidsfoundation.org.
+Additionally, those interested can also sign up for the Whole Kids newsletter to get up-to-date information on all of the foundation's initiatives.

-About Whole Kids Foundation
+About Whole Kids

-Whole Kids Foundation supports schools and inspires families to improve children's nutrition and wellness.
-Founded by Whole Foods Market in 2011, the independent, nonprofit organization is based in Austin, Texas and serves schools and organizations in the US, Canada and the UK.
-For more information on the Foundation's school programs including school gardens, salad bars, beehives and nutrition education for teachers, visit wholekidsfoundation.org.
+Founded in 2011 by Whole Foods Market, Whole Kids is dedicated to improving children's health and wellness through their nutrition.
+Whole Kids is a project of Whole Foods Market Foundation, a registered 501(c)(3) non-profit organization.
+For more information on the project's school programs including school gardens, salad bars, beehives and nutrition education for teachers, visit wholekidsfoundation.org.